ShreyansKhabia/DiscordRPG/README.md

 DiscordRPG is a Python-based role-playing game bot for Discord that lets users interact and play within a text-based RPG environment directly in their Discord server.

+### Please only use the most recent release.
+Major Releases can still have bugs.

 ## Installation Guide